Cole, Astros beat Rays 6-1 in ALDS Game 5; Yankees next

 The Rays beat Oakland in the AL wild-card game, then won Games 3 and 4 against the Astros to extend their first playoff run since 2013.

-But facing Cole, the Rays were in trouble — especially after Altuve, Alex Bregman and the Astros scored four times in the first against Tyler Glasnow, who said afterward it was pretty obvious he was tipping pitches.
+But facing Cole, the Rays were in trouble – especially after Altuve, Alex Bregman and the Astros scored four times in the first against Tyler Glasnow.

-“You get a taste of this, you want to keep going,” Rays manager Kevin Cash said.
-“Today we kind of got outpowered.
-Outpowered on the mound and obviously at the plate.”

 Cole followed his 15-strikeout gem in a Game 2 win with another overpowering effort.
-The right-hander, who was drafted by the Yankees out of high school but didn’t sign, improved to 18-0 in his last 24 starts.
+The right-hander, who was originally drafted by them but didn’t sign, improved to 18-0 in his last 24 starts.

-“This team is special, and the reason that we’re special is because different guys step up every single night,” Bregman said.
-“Yeah, if one guy goes off we’re probably going to win.
-Gerrit went off twice this series.”

 ”Energy was so great all night,” Cole said. ”They deserved a hat tip.”